Your business got off to a great start.

 When you take time to appreciate what you have, you will start to feel more positive and abundant.
 This will not only protect your sense of wellbeing and help you ward off overwhelm, but it will also attract positive new opportunities towards you.

-7) Seek out a coach or mentor
+7) Seek out a Business Coach or Mentor

 I call this your Success Circle, 2-5 people who get you and have your back.